sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 **Triangulation**, also referred to as **tessellation**, is the process of the converting [[glossary#Polygon, Vertex, Edge, Triangle, Quad, N-gon|quads and n-gons]] to triangles.
 In the case of a quad, for example, there are two ways of **triangulating** it.
 The way in which quads and n-gons are triangulated depends on the algorithm that is used, and thus can differ between software and even versions of the same software.

 As an artist, working on a character's final retopology, one wants to make sure that what one is seeing, will look exactly like that in the game engine.
-Thus it's important
+Thus, it's important _ToDo_

 There are two ways of getting a consistent triangulation results, either one triangulates the mesh at export of the modeling software or one gets familiar with the triangulation algorithms as some software like Blender lets the user choose which algorithm to use.